wind-tempest/wind/README.md

 ## License

-This project is licensed under the `Liberty Software License 1.4`.
-Click [here](LICENSE.md) for more details.
+This project is licensed under the `Liberty Software License 2.0`.
+Click [here](LICENSE) for more details.